Cocycle stability in permutations of random simplicial complexes: Introduction

-The cocycle stability rate of a $2$-dimensinoal simplicial complex $\cY$ measures how far are $1$-cochains with coefficients in a metric group $(\Gamma,d)$ are from being cocycles, as a function of the norm of their coboundary.
-If this rate tends to zero with the norm of the coboundary, we say that $\cY$ is cocycle stable.
-When this rate is linear, the coefficient in the rate is an immediate generalization of the well studied Cheeger constatnt (cf.\ \cite{Hoory_Linial_Wigderson}).
-In \cites{CL_part1,CL_part2} Lubotzky and the first author initiated the study of the cocycle stability rate of complexes with permutation coefficients equipped with the Hamming metric, and defined the appropriate Cheeger constant $h_1(\cY,\Sym)$ in this context (see Section \ref{sec:prelims} for the precise definitinos).
+One can define the following notion which generalizes the above: The \emph{cocycle stability rate} of a $2$-dimensinoal simplicial complex $\cY$ measures how far are $1$-cochains with coefficients in a metric group $(\Gamma,d)$ are from being cocycles,\footnote{Note that here we measure the distance from the cocycles and not the coboundaries as Linial and Meshulam did.
+This is more natural in our context.} as a function of the norm of their coboundary.
+When this rate is linear, the coefficient in the rate is an immediate generalization of the well studied Cheeger constant, which measures the edge expansion of a graph (cf.\ \cite{Hoory_Linial_Wigderson}).
+In \cites{CL_part1,CL_part2} Lubotzky and the first author initiated the study of the cocycle stability rate of complexes with \emph{permutation coefficients equipped with the Hamming metric},\footnote{Dinur and Meshulam \cite{Dinur-Meshulam} studied this concept even before Lubotzky and the first author, but with respect to the discrete metric instead of the Hamming metric.} and defined the appropriate Cheeger constant $h_1(\cY,\Sym)$ in this context (see Section \ref{sec:prelims} for the precise definitions).
+In this paper, we take Linial and Meshulam's approach one step further, and study $h_1(\cY,\Sym)$ for complexes in their model.

-In this paper, we study the Cheeger constant $h_1(\cY,\Sym)$ of the random $2$-dimensional simplicial complex $Y(n,p)$ introduced in the seminal paper of Linial and Meshulam~\cite{linial_meshulam2006homological}.
-A complex $\cY\sim Y(n,p)$ has $n$ vertices, a complete $1$-dimensional skeleton, and every $2$-dimensional face, or triangle, appears independently with probability $p=p(n)$.
-This model generalizes the Erd{\H{o}}s--R{\'e}nyi $G(n,p)$ random graph model~\cite{erdHos1960evolution}, and is one several models for random complexes that have been studied (see \cite{kahle2016random} and the references therein).

-The study of $Y(n,p)$ focuses on topological properties that occur asymptotically almost-surely (a.a.s.), i.e., with probability tending to $1$ as $n\to\infty$.
-For example, in~\cite{linial_meshulam2006homological}, Linial and Meshulam proved that for every diverging sequence $\alpha(n)$, the first homology with $\FF_2$ coefficients of $\cY\sim Y(n,p)$ is a.a.s.\ non-trivial if $np=2\log n -\alpha(n)$, and trivial if $np=2\log n +\alpha(n)$.
-This $2$-dimensional analogue of the classical Erd\H{o}s-R\'enyi theorem, that connectivity in $G(n,p)$ has a sharp threshold at $p=\log n/n$, was later extended to homologies over other rings, to higher dimensions, and to quantitative bounds on the coboundary expansion~\cites{meshulam2009homological,hoffman2017threshold,kahle2021spectral,LuP,newman2023integer}.